Mechanical Techniques - CNC Programming

 |Credential Awarded:||Ontario College Certificate|

-As a student of MATP, you’ll benefit from a curriculum built on hands–on learning.
+As a student of Mechanical Techniques - CNC Programming, you’ll benefit from a curriculum built on hands–on learning.
 You’ll spend a large portion of your time working in a practical setting, becoming proficient in metal machining operations and planning procedures, with emphasis on practical machining techniques.
-You’ll be introduced to modern manufacturing processes including Computer Numerical Control (CNC) Programming, Computer Assisted Drafting (CAD, and Computer Assisted Manufacturing (CAM) software.
+You’ll be introduced to modern manufacturing processes including Computer Numerical Control (CNC) Programming, Computer Assisted Drafting (CAD) and Computer Assisted Manufacturing (CAM) software.
 This computer training will enhance your ability to set up and produce pieces in accordance with engineering drawing specifications.

 - Grade 12 English: ENG4(C) or ENG4(U)